 - Find your local WIC agency, or call the Growing Up Healthy Hotline at 800-522-5006 and ask for the location nearest to you.

 - Call the WIC agency where you wish to receive services and make an appointment.

-The staff will tell you if you need to bring the WIC Medical Referral Form for you and/or your child completed by your health care provider.
+- The WIC agency will tell you if you need to bring this WIC Medical Referral Form completed by your health care provider.

 - If your child has special dietary needs, your health care provider may provide a completed Medical Documentation Form for you to bring.